noahhl/rookonheroku/README.md

 variable port.
 Heroku sets a port for each process you set running, and knows to send HTTP requests to that port.

+<h3>3.
+Configure Heroku</h3>
-3) Now we need to tell Heroku what to do with our app once we push it to it.
+Now we need to tell Heroku what to do with our app once we push it to it.

 In config.ru, add a line like: